The baptism of the villages that we were passing through would never help us to conclude the main ethnic genesis of Fiji.

 The Ethnic and Political Peculiarities of the Melanesian Archipelago of Fiji

-Lost to the west of the South Pacific, the Fijian archipelago has been shaped over 3500 years by diverse Polynesian, Melanesian and Micronesian cultures since the Lapita people arrived there from the neighboring archipelagos of the Solomon Islands and Vanuatu, devoted himself to agriculture and multiplied immeasurably, which gave rise to recurring tribal confrontations.
+Lost to the west of the South Pacific, the Fijian archipelago has been shaped over 3500 years by diverse Polynesian, Melanesian and Micronesian cultures since the Lapita people arrived there from the neighboring archipelagos of the Solomon Islands quality Vanuatu, devoted himself to agriculture and multiplied immeasurably, which gave rise to recurring tribal confrontations.

 Today, the most frequent conflicts take place, above all, between the generals of the armed forces and the politicians who fight for power in the archipelago, resorting to frequent coups d'état and even kidnappings.